A General Hidden State Random Walk Model for Animal Movement: Inferential Procedures

 \subsection{Model Selection}

 The number of hidden states is usually unknown and its determination is a difficult problem.
-We follow many applications (Langrock et al. 2012, Holzmann et al. 2006, Aillot and Menbet, 2012) to animal or wind movement and assume two states for the hidden process.
+We follow many applications (\cite{Langrock2012}, \cite{Holzmann2006}, \cite{ailliot2012}) to animal or wind movement and assume two states for the hidden process.
 In animal movement studies, a two state model is stable and interpretable.
 The selection of the potential directional targets can be done using the classical criteria (AIC, BIC) or Wald's tests.